theJYC/cv_tailor/README.md

 Backend: Python (NumPy, pandas), Google Firebase, Flask
 ```

-Having divided the team into an even-split of front-end and back-end, we gradually realised that neither party had enough experience working across the full-stack, and decided that a lot of new information would have to be learned in the condensed timeline of this 24-hour hackathon.
+Having divided the team into an even-split of front-end and back-end, we gradually realised that neither party had enough experience working across the full stack, and decided that a lot of new information would have to be learned in the condensed timeline of this 24-hour hackathon.
 This is explained further in the next section.

-8-hours left of the hackathon, we decided to migrate our UI entirely onto the command-line, and made the necessary modifications to ensure a relatively smooth text-based UX.
+8-hours left of the hackathon, we decided to migrate our UI entirely onto the command-line, and made the necessary modifications to ensure a relatively smooth transition to a CLI-based UI.

-With the original full-stack idea and its relevant directories saved within `fullstack/` our revised architecture simply incorporates `Python and Firebase` as the sole technologies used, requiring a more intuitive yet tedious testing process.
-Nonetheless, we were happy to see that the logic of our program is uncompromised, and that there are no noteworthy errors in terms of the UX.

 ## Challenges we ran into

-Given that we are a beginner programmer team with no prior experience building a full-stack web application, the biggest challenge took the form of having our front-end and back-end connect with one another.
+Given that we are relative beginner programmers with no prior experience building a full-stack application, the biggest challenge took the form of having our front-end and back-end connect with one another.

-We researched extensively on the concepts of HTTPS post requests and, while we could have possibly found a 'hack' around this technical insecurity, we decided not to go forward with it given the emphasis on 'learning' and 'applying our knowledge' rather than putting together spaghetti-code that we do not fully understand fundamentally.
+We researched extensively on the concepts of `HTTPS post requests` and, while we could have possibly found a 'hack' around this technical insecurity, we decided not to go forward with it given the emphasis on learning and applying our knowledge rather than putting together spaghetti-code that we do not fully understand at the fundamental level.

-Given our interest to move this project forward beyond the hackathon timeline, we are aware of the technologies we need to have a better understanding of, so that we can make the project more user-friendly and have it serve a wider number of job applicants (many of whom would understandably have a hard time navigating through our installation process).
-Those technologies are:
+Given our interest to move this project forward beyond the hackathon timeline, we have made ourselves aware of the technologies we will need in order to make `cv_tailor` more user-friendly and have it serve a wider number of job applicants who may not know how to navigate the command-line.

+The technologies that we'll have to become comfortable with are:
 ```
 Front-end: AJAX, HTTP, React, Node.js
 Back-end: Flask, Eel